 Panel and/or open discussion

-Questions, challenges, alternatives.
+Questions, challenges, occasional guest interviewers.

 • 19:30